68 things I learned at Devoxx Belgium 2022

 4. Modifications in the evaluation tools stay in context until execution finishes.

-5. There is a stream debugging tools that decomposes the operations and the in and out result.
+5. There is a stream debugging tool that decomposes the operations and the in and out result.

 6. Reset frame allows to go back in time (in Java context only, not with DB operations).